 Flat Iron Steak is located on the front shoulder blade of a cow.
 It is a thin cut, well marbled, and with good flavor.
 Since it is thin it cooks fast, and should still be red/pink in the middle to keep it tender.
 There is a large tendon that goes through the entire steak, but usually your butcher trims this off before selling it to you.
 The flat iron steak is relatively similar to a flank steak, but the flat iron steak is less fibrous.

-Rinse the ribs with cold water and pat them dry with a paper towel.
-Apply a dry brine by rubbing them with 1 tsp salt per lb of meat and let the steak(s) rest in the fridge for at least 2 hours.
+- Apply a dry brine by rubbing the meat with 1 tsp salt per kilo of meat (0.5 tsp per lb) and let the steak(s) rest in the fridge for at least 2 hours.

 - Fire up your grill, prepare it for indirect grilling.
 Have it running at 225° – 250° F. Add some wood chunks for smoking if you like.

 - Place the meat on the indirect side of the grill, put the lid back on and leave it there for 20-25 minutes, or until the inner temperature is 45° C / 113-115° F.